-a Safety Program of the Thinkfirst Foundation of Canada in conjunction with the Canadian Soccer Association(“CSA”).
-Follow the “Thinkfirst” link (on CSA’s Home page, www.canadasoccer.com left hand side), or click on this link, http://www.canadasoccer.com/eng/thinkfirst/ThinkFirst-Soccer-English.pdfto get to the resource guide.
-The guide covers a wide range of safety considerations, health, nutrition and injuries.
+Playing Smart Soccer is a Safety Program of the Thinkfirst Foundation of Canada that has worked in conjunction with the Canadian Soccer Association(“CSA”).
+Follow this link, https://goo.gl/VLYwJ8to get to the resource guide.
+The guide covers a wide range of wellness considerations such as health, nutrition and injuries.
 Of particular note are the references for concussions (page 9 of the guide).

 Thinkfirst is a foundation which defines as its mission, to “prevent brain and spinal cord injury through education aimed at healthy behaviours in children and youth...prevention is the only cure!
 The resource guide provides further links to the ThinkFirst website, www.thinkfirst.ca which includes concussion protocol guidelines for coaches, and parents (refer Concussion Education).
 Please, if you have any players experiencing signs or symptoms of concussion, err on the side of caution and ensure they receive medical treatment immediately and follow the recommended protocol for return to play.
 Players must have a doctor's note before returning to play.
 It must be given to the Head Coach of the team.